 It’s not uncommon to see a tiny bit of blood in your daughter’s diaper for the first

 couple of weeks.
-This tiny bit of vaginal bleeding is a response to the withdrawal
+This tiny bit of vaginal bleeding happens when the baby adjusts to

 You’ve probably been told that your baby’s umbilical cord stump will fall off on its

 own.
-But, did you know it will turn yellow and then brown or black first?
+But, it will turn yellow and then brown or black first.

 Newborns’ bodies are ruled by reflexes.
 So, your baby won’t be able to control most

 movements very well for the first few months.
 His or her chin, arms, or legs may seem